oracle/terraform-provider-oci/website/docs/r/core_instance.html.markdown

 * `platform_config` - The platform configuration for the instance.
 	* `numa_nodes_per_socket` - The number of NUMA nodes per socket (NPS).
 	* `type` - The type of platform being configured.
 The only supported `type` is `AMD_MILAN_BM`.
+* `preemptible_instance_config` - Options for defining the configuration of preemptible instances.
+	* `preemption_action` - The action to execute when the preemptible instance is interrupted for eviction.
-* `preserve_boot_volume` - Specifies whether to delete or preserve the boot volume when terminating an instance.
-The default value is false.
-Note: This value only applies to destroy operations initiated by Terraform.
+		* `preserve_boot_volume` - Whether to maintain the boot volume used to launch the preemptible instance.
+Defaults to false.
+		* `type` - The type of preemptible action to execute upon interruption.
 * `private_ip` - The private IP address of instance VNIC.
 To set the private IP address, use the `private_ip` argument in create_vnic_details.
 * `public_ip` - The public IP address of instance VNIC (if enabled).
 * `region` - The region that contains the availability domain the instance is running in.